srhoton/python-service-order-service/README.md

 - AWS AppConfig integration for configuration management
 - Comprehensive validation of request parameters
 - Complete test suite for all components
-- Support for Python 3.10+
+- Support for Python 3.13+ with type hints, pattern matching, and modern language features

 This project follows a modular implementation in the `src/` directory, adhering to Python best practices with:
 - Type hints throughout the codebase